TABLE OF CONTENTS

-If a patient has a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the CDC recommends testing lower respiratory tract specimens when available.
-The CDC also recommends collecting a sample from the lower respiratory tract if the patient is receiving invasive mechanical respiration.
-It is currently thought that the virus reproduces in the respiratory tract, so samples collected directly from a patient’s lungs may contain more evidence of the virus.
+If you have a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the CDC recommends testing lower respiratory tract specimens when available.
+The CDC also suggests collecting a sample from the lower respiratory tract if you are receiving invasive mechanical respiration.
+Samples collected directly from a patient’s lungs could contain more evidence of the virus.
 The CDC does not recommend inducing phlegm to get a sample.

-As SARS-CoV-2 is a new strain of coronavirus, labs are developing other methods of testing to help fight the disease.
+Labs are developing other methods of testing for COVID-19 to help fight this new coronavirus.

 Read more: At-home COVID-19 Testing